Matt Ross-Spang: Awards and recognition

 At the 2020 Grammy Awards, Iron & Wine / Calexico received two nominations with their Ross-Spang produced album Years to Burn.
 That same year, Don Bryant received a nomination for Best Traditional Blues Album forYou Make Me Feel, mixed by Ross-Spang.

+At the 2024 Grammy Awards, Ross-Spang had seven nominations, and earned two trophies during the ceremonies.
+He co-produced Blind Boys of Alabama's "Echoes of the South" which won in the Best Roots Gospel Album.
+Ross-Spang also co-engineered Jason Isbell’s “Weathervanes” LP, which won for Best Americana Album, while the track "Cast Iron Skillet" won for Best American Roots Song.